L-udo/XY-to-NumberedArray/README.md

 # XY-to-NumberedArray
-Very Very Very simple snippit of code just convert Cartesian coordinate XY inputs to a boustrophedon system
+A really simple snippit of code just convert Cartesian coordinate XY inputs to a boustrophedon system